Welcome to the blog

 FeaturePlot(merged, features = 'Epcam') +

 While the plots generated by the above commands make it pretty clear that the clusters of interest are clusters 9 and 12, sometimes it is trickier to determine which cluster we are interested in solely from the UMAP as the clusters may be overlapping.
 In this case, a violin plot VlnPlot may be more helpful.
 Similar to FeaturePlot, VlnPlot also takes the Seurat object and features as input.
-It also requires a group.by argument that determines the x-axis groupings of the cells.
+It also requires a group.by argument that determines the categorical variable that will be used to group the cells.

 To learn more about customizing a Violin plot, please refer to the Seurat documentation